aptos-foundation/AIPs/aips/aip-x.md

     \rho]
 \end{pmatrix},
 ```
 and with verification logic as defined in[^spec].
+TODO: provide more context

 At a high level, the prover will have the following behavior.
 As configuration, it will take in a Groth16 prover key which encodes the relation $\mathcal{R}$, as well as a **training wheels signing key**.
+TODO: explain training wheels better

 The client will interact with the prover service after receiving a signed JWT from the OIDC provider.
 It will send a request of the format $(\textbf{x}, \textbf{w})$ to the prover service, where $\textbf{x}$ and $\textbf{w}$ are as described above in $\mathcal{R}$.
 The prover service will then:
 1. Compute a Groth16 proof $\pi$ for $(\textbf{x}, \textbf{w})$